skinnydini/SML5202-2021-Final/page3.md

   <div style="text-align:center;">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/93sK4jTGrss" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   </div>

+  <p>Morphology is the study of words and their component parts, known by linguists as 'morphemes'.
+It is instinctive to assume that only words are assigned meanings.
+However, upon closer analysis, we can see that it isn't just entire words that have meanings.</p>

   <hr>
 </div>